School Dinners

 Autumn 2 Menu 2024

-Grange Park Junior School is currently working towards the Healthy Schools London accreditation.
+Grange Park Junior School is currently working towards the Healthy Schools London Gold accreditation.
 Our lunches are provided by Grange Park Infant caterers which are cooked on site, brought up each day and served from our kitchen.
 We encourage parents/ carers to discuss the weekly menus with their child so that choices can be decided together, resulting in happy, enjoyable lunch times.

 Healthy Packed Lunch

 The lunch box your child brings to school should be a healthy and balanced meal.
 This means plenty of foods that contain the nutrients that children need and fewer foods that are high in sugar and saturated fat.
+Fast food is not allowed in packed lunches.

 A balanced packed lunch should contain: